monarc-project/version-checker/README.md

 - HTTP referrer URL (local or public hostname);
 - the MONARC version;
 - the timestamp of the request;
-- information about the browser (User-Agent).
+- information about the browser (User-Agent: browser name, version, language and platform).

 This is collected when a client hits a specific endpoint from version.monarc.lu.
 The IP of the requestor is not stored, but a HTTP referrer